 Create the Continuous Replication backup job, and leave it disabled for now.
-On the main Backup-NG page, note its identifiers, the main
+On the main Backup-NG page, copy the job's

-snapshotUuid from the snapshot panel for the VM.
+snapshotUuid from the snapshot panel of the VM:

 DO NOT ever delete or alter this snapshot, feel free to rename it to make that clear.